By Nanci Dixon

 Policies for camping in an ADA site vary

-A lot of other Federal and State policies are that ADA sites can be rented if no other sites are available.
+Some other federal and state policies are that ADA sites can be rented if no other sites are available.
 One federal campground reservation site reads: “If no one in your party has needs for an accessible site, you may not reserve this site unless this is the only site available at the time of your request.”

 South Dakota state parks rules are similar: “Campers can make reservations for accessible campsites online or through the call center by providing their ADA/Handicap Placard ID.
 Campers without accessible permits can only reserve accessible sites once all other campsites in the campground have been reserved.
 They will be asked to move should another site become available.”

-The regional park I host at has a policy that the ADA sites can be rented any time.
+The regional park I previously hosted at has a policy that the ADA sites can be rented any time.

 Book ADA?
 You may need to move